 The best way to prolong the life of a chain is to clean and lube it regularly.
 Clean the chain in situ using a chain cleaner, then lube each roller individually, keeping the lube away from the outside of the chain.

 Try to avoid the temptation to run the chain backwards and apply lube in a hurry – it’s wasteful and can overload the links.
 When you've finished, wipe off any excess lube with a cloth.
 Relube the chain after wet rides to avoid it rusting and seizing up.

 It's a common misconception that chains stretch as they are used.
 In fact, the lengthening effect is caused by the rollers as they become worn.
 As the chain wears it deforms the sprocket teeth, which in turn leads to misshifting.
-You can buy special tools to detect for a worn chain such as the Rohloff Caliber.
+You can buy special tools to detect for a worn chain.
 Alternatively, you can measure 12 complete links.
 If the chain is 308mm or longer, your chain is worn out and should be replaced along with the cassette.